 Step 1 - Marking

-Using a fabric marking chalk or removable pen, mark and match your notches or measures of the pleats on your fabric.
+Using a fabric marking chalk or removable pen, mark and match your sewing notches or placement line of the pleat on your fabric.
 Keep reading below if you are making your own pattern.

 Calculating the Size of Knife Pleats

 Everything about knife pleats is calculated by 3 times the width.
-If you want a knife pleat measuring 1 inch (2.5cm) you need to calculate 3 inches (7.5cm) of fabric.
+This is because every knife pleat is 3 layers thick.
+If you want a knife pleat measuring 1 inch (2.5cm), you need to calculate 3 inches (7.5cm) of fabric.

 Once you have completed your pleats, you can add the waistband using the same method as the gathered skirt pattern.